 This page consists of alumni and current student’s thoughts on the Master’s of Biotechnology Program, their time here at Penn, and for the alumni- where they went after completion of the program.

-My name is Sanjana Hemdev, and I’m a student in the Master of Biotechnology program.
+My name is Sanjana Hemdev, and I’m a student in the Master of Biotechnology Program.
 My background consists of a Bachelor’s degree in engineering with a specialization in biotechnology.
-I have worked on biotech research in the fields of pharmaceuticals and neuroscience, and interned with a major pharmaceutical company.
+I have worked on biotech research in the fields of pharmaceuticals, translational science and neuroscience, and interned with a major pharmaceutical company.
 My goal is to continue working in the pharmaceutical biotechnology field and apply interdisciplinary approaches to research problems to discover novel therapeutics.
 As such, I hope to learn more about not only biotechnological research, but also about the synergistic applications of other fields on such work.
 I am elated to find that the MB program is a great place for this.

 The flexibility afforded to students in choosing courses allowed me to pick those that built on the knowledge and experience I already had.
 Statistics for Biologists (BIOL446) gave me a new depth of understanding of the statistical analysis that goes into research work.
 Musculoskeletal Biology and Bioengineering (BE561) introduced me to pioneering research in the musculoskeletal field and showcased the interplay between mechanical engineering, clinical science, and biology in developing these therapies.
 Principles of Controlled Release Systems (BE578) was a crash course in the up-and-coming field of controlled release drug delivery systems, running the gamut from routes of administration to the development of new systems.
 Both BE courses also involved writing proposals for innovative projects, which seemed an unimaginable task to me before I took the classes.
 By the time the proposals were written, I had learned more about both academic writing and working well with people from a variety of disciplines.
+The free elective credit offered as part of the curriculum is a great opportunity to delve into aspects of the field that a purely biotechnological syllabus may not cover, such as the commercial side of the biotechnology industry (covered rigorously as part of the Wharton-offered course HCMG899 Management and Economics of the Pharmaceutical & Biotech Industries).
+The program also encourages students to participate in research that interests them by means of the optional BIOT599 Independent Study credits.
+This allows for the theoretical knowledge gained from courses and seminars to be quickly translated into practical experience.

 The courses are not all that’s been great about being a part of this program.
 Our program coordinator, Courtney, is very helpful and keeps us informed of any opportunities that we may find interesting.
 BSA and GSEG are filled with helpful, approachable students who make the program even more enriching than it already is, and I’m sure there are even more resources that I’m yet to discover.